 - Excessive rationality.
 The premises are bizarre and so are the conclusions, but the route from the former to the latter is [often] worked out with impeccable logic.

-The second type that exhibits schizoid thinking, feeling and behaviour is the modern and post-modern artist.8 The desire for attention without having actually done anything, intense focus on irrelevant details, absurdity unconnected to any underlying ‘strange truth’, denial of reality, constant irony, detachment and disengagement (think Warhol), shattering wholes into bits with an over-smattering of rationality and order are all hallmarks of the modern artist.
+The second type that exhibits schizoid thinking, feeling and behaviour is the modern and post-modern artist.9 The desire for attention without having actually done anything, intense focus on irrelevant details, absurdity unconnected to any underlying ‘strange truth’, denial of reality, constant irony, detachment and disengagement (think of Warhol’s tight, wry, knowing and slightly sneering distance from everything), shattering wholes into bits with an over-smattering of rationality and order are all hallmarks of the modern artist.

-The modern artist is exalted by the academic and media institutions of the world.
+The modern (postmodern / contemporary) artist is exalted by the academic and media institutions of the world.
 His or her work is the standard of excellence to which all other art must reach if it is to gain access to prominent galleries, television documentaries, culture-section special-features and so on.
 Why should this be?
-Why should such transparently ugly creations, which display no harmony, no reality (by which I mean deep reality, not merely ‘things that happen’), no craft and no sense of refined sensibility whatsoever.
-Why should these be the standard of artistic truth in our world?
+Why should such transparently ugly creations, which display no harmony, no reality (by which I mean deep reality, not merely ‘things that happen’), no craft and no sense of refined sensibility whatsoever, why should these be the standard of artistic truth in our world?
 Could it be that this art is felt or perceived to be, by a large number of prominent people, beautiful, interesting or reassuring in some way?
-Could it be, to put it another way, that those who make decisions about what is artful or not, enjoy schizophrenia?
+Could it be, to put it another way, that those who make decisions about what is artful or not, enjoy the schizoid view?
 Could they be, in a word, mad?